 - healthcare support workers

 To work as a music therapist in NHSScotland, you’ll need to:

 - register with the Health and Care Professions Council (HCPC)

 - join Disclosure Scotland's Protecting Vulnerable Groups (PVG) scheme

 Music therapy has been a regulated healthcare profession since 1999.
 There are more than 4,400 registered arts therapists in the UK including art, drama and music therapists.

 Learning and development

-During your career, you’d be expected to keep your skills and knowledge up to date through Continuing Professional Development (CPD).
-The BAMT offers and provides information about courses, conferences and seminars where you can exchange ideas and update your skills.
+During your career, you’ll be expected to keep your skills and knowledge up to date through Continuing Professional Development (CPD).

-You could choose to specialise in working with specific client groups, such as children and young people, older people or offenders.
-You may decide to become a specialist in a particular area, such as neuro-disability or palliative care.
+You could also decide to become a specialist in a particular area, such as neuro-disability or palliative care.